flaviostutz/docker-squash/README.md

 # docker-squash

-Docker container for optimizing existing Docker images by squashing all layers into a single one, reducing considerably image size.
+Docker container for reducing existing Docker images by squashing all layers into a single one.

 If you have the control over image build, this utility is not needed, as you can achieve the same result by using multi stage builds, doing something like: